 SEASONAL GREENS SOUP

-ITS HARD FOR ANYONE TO get their daily serving of fortifying greens, let alone a new mom!
+IT’S HARD FOR ANYONE TO get their daily serving of fortifying greens, let alone a new mom!
 And since you’re avoiding cold raw salads (per the Five Insights of the First Forty Days; see number 2, warmth, this page), it may seem doubly tough to get your greens on—but there are definitely quick and warming options available.
 This soup helps to address that conundrum.
 By simmering and liquefying lots of leaves at once, you can consume a gardenful of greens in one brightly colored and very easily digestible bowl.
 Quinoa boosts the soup by adding texture, protein, and a pop of contrasting color.
 Seasonal Greens Soup has an essential role in the new mom’s repertoire.

 Serves 6–8